 Identifying your competitive advantage and value proposition

-To stay ahead, you must be able to show the unique value your business offers.
+To stay ahead, you must show the unique value your business offers.
 Understanding your customers and your competitors can help you develop your value proposition.

 Find your competitive advantage in 3 steps